Dashron/Roads/README.md

 # The Roads.js HTTP abstraction

-Roads is an abstraction around the HTTP request/response lifecycle.
-It's very similar to a standard MVC framework plus router.
+Roads is a web framework build on Generators.
+It's similar to Koa.js, but early design decisions allow Roads to be used isomorphicly in the browser, and in the server.

 # Why should I use Roads?

-1. It helps build an organized, resource oriented website or API through a nested routing structure.
+1. It helps build an organized, resource oriented website or API thanks to a clean routing structure.
-2. It can be bound to an HTTP server, or used like a standard javascript object.
+2. It works with the built in node HTTP server, or can be used with common webservers like Koa.js and Express.js
 3. It can be used in the browser using [browserify ](http://browserify.org/) to build client side applications.
 4. It is built using promises and supports generator-based coroutines so that you never have to worry about callbacks.
+5. It exposes the entire system via a simple, api library-like interface, allowing you to interact with it outside of the web environment.
+This is great for writing tests, working with web sockets, or writing API first websites.

 # Build Status
 ![Build status](https://travis-ci.org/Dashron/roads.svg?branch=master)